-[Stata] Chi-square test & Post-hoc analysis (tab and tabchi)
+[Stata] Chi-square test & Cramer’s V effect size, post-hoc analysis (tab and tabchi)

 The chi-square test is an analysis used when both the independent and dependent variables are categorical variables.